 Lead researcher Kira Birditt and her team surveyed and analyzed 4864 married participants and 2767 couples between 2006 and 2016.
 Each couple filled out a questionnaire about their drinking habits and the quality of their marriage, finishing with a face-to-face interview with the researchers.
 In the end, the amount that people drank was less important than whether or not the couples had the same drinking habits.

 "We're not sure why this is happening, but it could be that couples that do more leisure time activities together have better marital quality," said Birditt in an interview with Reuters.
 But, she said, "we're not suggesting that people should drink more or change the way they drink."

 What are your thoughts on their findings?
-Shop our bar-cart essentials and share your opinion below.
+Share your opinion below.